Introduction to Cluster Algebras. Chapters 1-3: -patterns

 It is now an exercise to verify that these $Y$-seeds transform under flips by the $Y$-seed mutation rule \eqref{eq:y-mutation}.
-Note that this example is nothing but the application of the construction in Theorem~\ref{th:y-hat} to the seed pattern from the $\Gr(2,m)$ example! \end{example}
+Note that this example is nothing but the application of the construction in Theorem~\ref{th:y-hat} to the seed pattern associated to the $\Gr_{2,m}$ example (cf.\ Section~\ref{sec:triangulations}). \end{example}

 \begin{exercise} Given six points $P_1,\dots,P_6$ on the projective line, express the cross-ratios for the quadruples $\{P_i,P_4,P_5,P_6\}$ in terms of the cross-ratios for the quadruples $\{P_i,P_1,P_2,P_3\}$. \end{exercise}